seska451/yams/docs/index.md

 # Yet Another Mission Script

-> [!INFO] Work in progress
+!!! info Work in progress
-> This is a very new project and so it may not have all the features you are looking for right now.
+    This is a very new project and so it may not have all the features you are looking for right now.
-> If this is the case I can highly recommend having a look at:
+    If this is the case I can highly recommend having a look at:

 >
 > * [S.S.E - The basic API from Eagle Dynamics](https://wiki.hoggitworld.com/view/Simulator_Scripting_Engine_Documentation#Simulator_Scripting_Engine)
 > * [M.O.O.S.E - An extremely powerful solution](https://flightcontrol-master.github.io/MOOSE_DOCS/)